Eco-hotel Tip in Minca

 Oour favorite in Minca

-You don’t have to stay at the hotel to join us for breakfast, lunch or diner in hotel Minca la Casona.
-We ate here several times and each time we found the food very good.
+You don’t have to stay at the hotel to try their breakfast, lunch or dinner.
+We ate several times at hotel Minca la Casona. and each time we liked the food very much.
 The grilled chicken was the juiciest we have eaten in Colombia!
 But the real recommendation is the breakfast.
-Not only for the delicious waffles, but especially for the many hummingbirds that make a real show of it.
+Not only for the delicious waffles, but especially for the many hummingbirds that make a real show of “presenting” themselves at breakfast!
 Hummingbirds fly by throughout the day, but they are especially active during breakfast.
 In any case, we couldn’t get enough of the view and on our next visit this restaurant will definitely be at the top of our list again!
 You’ll find Hotel Minca almost as soon as you enter Minca, on the right.
 It is a bit hidden, due to the long driveway to the hotel.

 LAZY CAT